andyclymer/AndysRFHacks-RoboFontExt/README.md

 Assigns the “f” key to jump back to the “foreground” layer.

+### Hotkey – Nudge Align

+Hold the “Command” key while nudging with the arrow keys to align the selected points with other points or glyph metrics.

 ### Hotkey – Show/Hide Layers

 Assigns the “h” key to show/hide layer outlines.